bosborne/pyTMHMM/README.md

                               path to the model to use
         -p, --plot            plot posterior probabilies

-The `-p`/`--plot` option will only be available if `matplotlib` is installed and importable.
+The `-p`/`--plot` option requires `matplotlib`.

-Say we have the following sequence in FASTA format in a file called `test.fa`:
+The input sequence file should be in FASTA format, for example:

     >B9DFX7|1B|HMA8_ARATH Copper-transporting ATPase PAA2, chloroplastic  [Arabidopsis thaliana ]
     MASNLLRFPLPPPSSLHIRPSKFLVNRCFPRLRRSRIRRHCSRPFFLVSNSVEISTQSFESTESSIESVKSITSDTPIL